M. J. Perera

 Clifford Dodd, an Australian administrator, was appointed (via the Colombo Plan) as the first Director of the Commercial Service of Radio Ceylon and he contributed to the station's popularity across the Indian sub-continent.

-Perera was also appointed the first Chairman of the Sri Lanka Rupavahini Corporation,the island's television station and the country's first competent authority.
+Perera was also appointed the first Chairman of the Sri Lanka Rupavahini Corporation, the island's television station and the country's first competent authority.

 Perera was born on 3 February 1915 in Udumulla, Padukka, in a family of nine.
-He was educated at Rajabisheka Vidyalaya (Primary education) - Padukka Nalanda College Colombo and at the University of Ceylon.
+He was educated from 1918 at Rajabisheka Vidyalaya (Primary education) – Padukka, from 1920 at Government Anglo-Vernacular Bilingual School in Padukka town, from 1928 at Nalanda College Colombo and at the University of Ceylon.
 He became an assistant Government Agent and went on to become the Permanent Secretary of the Education and Cultural Affairs Ministry and later as first Chairman of the Rupavahini (Television) Corporation, retiring from the Sri Lanka Administrative Service after 48 years public service.
 He had also been the founder Chairman of The Paddy Marketing Board from 1972 to 1977 during which time he changed grain buying and storage from Bushel-Volume system to Metric-Weight system.